jatin7/springbootcass-basic/README.md

 1) DataStax Enterprise (DSE) version 5.1.11 is used as the Cassandra database.
 2) Spring Boot version 2.1.o is used

----

-* Among these scenarios, **the third one of using Spring Boot and DataStastx Enterprise Java Driver is the recommended approach**.
+Among these scenarios, **Scenario 3 of using Spring Boot and DataStastx Enterprise Java Driver is the recommended approach**.
 The first 2 approaches, due to its usage with Spring Data for Cassandra, have some limititations that can't be easily addressed and may cause some issues (e.g. unnecessary tombstones) when interacting with Cassandra.

 ---